Knowledge Base - Issues

 Cleartext storage of sensitive information in cookie is a vulnerability that occurs when an application stores sensitive information in a cookie without any encryption or hashing.
 This can make it easy for an attacker to access the stored information.
 This vulnerability is classified as CWE-312 and is listed in the...

-Cleartext submission of password is a vulnerability classified under CWE-259: Use of Hard-coded Password.
-It occurs when a password is transmitted in a non-encrypted form during authentication processes over an open network like the internet.
-This is a high risk vulnerability as unencrypted data can be easily intercepted by malicious...
+Cleartext submission of password is a vulnerability that occurs when a password is transmitted in a non-encrypted form during authentication processes over an open network like the internet.
+Unencrypted data can be easily intercepted by malicious actors and used to gain access to systems and resources.
+According to the OWASP...

 Client-side HTTP parameter pollution (CWE-20) is a type of web application vulnerability that occurs when user-supplied parameters are used to manipulate the intended logic of a web application.
 The attacker can inject additional HTTP parameters into a single HTTP request, which can be used to manipulate the application's behaviour.
 By...